Zunaeed-Imran/Laravel_Tutorial/README.md

 -   `composer install`
 -   than it worked `php artisan serve`

+## Database make command.

+-   `php artisan make:migration create_listing_table` with that commadn we can create table in the migration folder
+-   but we should take command form documentation.
+-

 ### Done task for today

 -   Learn Laravel From Scratch Introduction.